FAB Subtitler supports several transcription services for speech recognition for:

 Introduction to live transcription

-FAB Subtitler LIVE/MPEG supports the use of cloud-based speech recognition services for transcription of live video/audio streams.
-This is mostly used for subtitling of live programs, but it could also be used for transcription of retransmissio of live programs.
-FAB Subtitler transfers live audio to the cloud and receives the recognized text with a few seconds delay and can transmit the recognized text as subtitles.
-Subtitles can be transmitted in block mode as complete subtitle or in word by word mode to reduce delay for the viewer.
+When live transcription is activated FAB Subtitler transfers live audio to the cloud and receives the recognized text with a few seconds delay and transmits the recognized text as subtitles.
+Subtitles can be transmitted in block mode as complete subtitle or in word by word mode to reduce the delay for the viewer.

-FAB Subtitler supports the following cloud transcription services for live transcription.
+FAB Subtitler supports more than 60+ languages for live transcription using the following cloud transcription services:

 - Google Speech to Text.
 Supported languages are listed here.